TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

 - Download the latest qqX release [here](https://github.com/TuxVinyards/qqX/releases/latest)

+  qqX is safe but not infallible.
+Use the Github **clone** button for the latest bug fixes ...

+  Please remember that by using this software YOU become part of the community.
+Please report unnoticed errors.

 - Extract the files & run the installer, usually right click, then run as program, or similar.